demonfruitcake/demonfruitcake/README.md

 - 👋 Hi, I’m @demonfruitcake , used to be elluhata1
-- 👀 I’m interested in basic programming such as python2, ruby and C+. had to take a break and now looking forward to get back into it.
+- 👀 I’m interested in basic programming such as python, ruby and C+. had to take a break and now looking forward to get back into it.
 - 🌱 I’m currently learning nodejs and re-familiarizing myself with php and python
 - 📫 revengeancex02@gmail.com